poppinss/docketjs/README.md

 3. Parse markdown to HTML with GFM support.

+#### AsciiDoc Parser

+AsciiDoc parser makes use of [asciidoctor.js](https://npmjs.org/package/asciidoctor.js) to parse the asciidoc documents to HTML.

 #### Menu Builder

 Menu builder generates a menu tree of all the documents.
 Menu builder is dependent upon YAML front matter to read the `permalink`, `title` and `weight` of the document.